-Criterion 3.4 Chemical products are used cautiously with minimal negative impacts GSTC Outcome The use of chemicals is minimised and any application ensures the protection of human health, as well as ensuring minimal environmental impacts. < 3.4.1 Legal requirements related to chemical use and storage are complied with. ~ 3.4.2 Prohibited chemicals are not used. ~ 3.4.3 Where chemicals are used, formal practices are implemented to ensure minimal adverse impacts on people, ecosystems and the environment. ✓ 3.4.4 The use of chemicals is monitored and minimised. ~ 3.4.5 Chemical drift, run-off or spills are effectively avoided and controlled. ~ 3.4.6 For cleaning and housekeeping activities, preference is given to the use of biodegradable and/or environmentally friendly products. ✓ 3.4.7 For personal care amenities, preference is given to the use of natural, biodegradable and/or environmentally friendly products. ✓
+Criterion 3.4 Chemical are used responsibly with minimal negative impacts GSTC Outcome The use of chemicals is minimised and any application ensures the protection of human health, as well as ensuring minimal environmental impacts.
+V 3.4.1 Legal requirements related to chemical use and storage are complied with. \checkmark 3.4.2 Prohibited chemicals are not used.
+3.4.3 Where chemicals are used, they are stored and used in ways that ensure minimal adverse impacts on people, ecosystems and environment. \checkmark 3.4.4 The use of chemicals is monitored and minimised. \checkmark Guidance 3.4.4 The organization regularly monitors and tracks the use of chemicals and harmful substances such as pesticides, paints, swimming pool disinfectants, and cleaning materials as part of its operational practices.
+Monitoring involves keeping records of the types and quantities of chemicals used.
+Additionally, the organisation aims to reduce the quantity of chemicals used, either by finding alternatives, using fewer chemicals, or using them more efficiently.
+Monitoring helps the organisation understand the scope of chemical usage and identify areas for improvement. ~ 3.4.5 Chemical drift, run-off or spills are effectively avoided and controlled. \checkmark 3.4.6 For cleaning and housekeeping activities, preference is given to the use of biodegradable and/or environmentally friendly products. \checkmark 3.4.7 For personal care amenities, preference is given to the use of natural, biodegradable and/or environmentally friendly products. ~ 3.4.8 For landscaping activities, preference is given to the use of natural or organic products, minimising the use of fertilisers and agrochemicals. ~

-3.4.8 For landscaping activities, preference is given to the use of natural or organic products, minimising the use of fertilisers and agrochemicals. ✓ 3.4.9 For pest control activities, preference is given to the use of biopesticides and/or other substances that pose no threat to the environment and people, minimising the use of chemical pesticides. ✓
+3.4.9 For pest control activities, preference is given to the use of biopesticides and/or other substances that pose no threat to the environment and people, minimising the use of chemical pesticides.

-Criterion 3.5 Waste is reduced and managed responsibly GSTC Outcome The volume and negative impacts of waste from activities, including production and processing, are managed and minimised and meet legal requirements. ✓ 3.5.1 Legal requirements related to waste management are complied with. ~ 3.5.2 Waste separation, storage, treatment and final disposal practices do not pose health or safety risks for people, natural ecosystems and the environment. ✓ 3.5.3 Final waste disposal is done only in legally approved facilities, and there is evidence that these minimise the negative impacts for the environment and/or local population. ✓ 3.5.4 Waste is not burned, except in incinerators technically designed for the specific waste type and to recover energy. ✓ 3.5.5 Waste is managed to ensure reduction, recycling, reusing and safe disposal based on the toxicity of the materials. ~ 3.5.6 The organisation monitors and keeps records of the amounts of all waste generated by its operations, including, when applicable, food waste. ✓ 3.5.7 Information and practical guidance are available and communicated to encourage clients (guests, passengers or visitors), staff and suppliers to actively participate in waste reduction and management efforts.
+Criterion 3.5 Waste is reduced and managed responsibly GSTC Outcome The volume and negative impacts of waste from activities, including production and processing, are managed, minimised and meet legal requirements.
+V 3.5.1 Legal requirements related to waste management are complied with. \checkmark 3.5.2 Waste separation, storage, treatment and final disposal practices do not pose health or safety risks for people, natural ecosystems and the environment.
+V 3.5.3 Final waste disposal is done only in legally approved facilities, and there is evidence that these minimise the negative impacts for the environment and/or local population. \checkmark 3.5.4 Waste is not burned, except in incinerators technically designed for the specific waste type and to recover energy. \checkmark 3.5.5 Waste is managed to ensure reduction, recycling, reusing and safe disposal based on the toxicity of the materials. \checkmark 3.5.6 The organisation monitors and keeps records of the amounts of all waste generated by its operations, including, when applicable, food waste.
+V 3.5.7 Information and practical guidance are available and communicated to encourage clients (guests, passengers or visitors), staff and suppliers to actively participate in waste reduction and management efforts.